gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 His importance for our story is his sharp criticisms of the formalistic, "rational" methods adopted by the economic mainstream.

+Shackle's work bears clear resmblances to that of other anti-rationalist thinkers.
+For instance, Parsons writes that:

+"Shackle is specifically objecting to the understanding of reason in terms of calculation, or technical expertise..."
+(2013: 129)

+That bears a striking resemblance to Michael Oakeshott's characterization of rationalism as the belief that all problems are technical problems.
+[CITE?]

 ## Science